 Students will travel to Africa to learn about international conservation and development in national parks and wildlife areas of Zambia and Botswana.
-This course will cover issues of livelihoods and sustainable development in Zambia using the Livingstone Region of the Zambezi River as a model to explore the complex interactions between natural resources, local people, NGOs, government agencies, tourism providers, resource managers and tourists.
-We will focus our discussions on livelihoods, livelihood change and nature-based tourism in the context of sustainable development.
-In addition, students will engage with local communities, visit Victoria Falls World Heritage Site and Natural Wonder of the World, and spend time in iconic parks, like Chobe National Park, and engage with wildlife and managers!
+This course will cover issues of livelihoods and sustainable development in Zambia and Botswana using the Livingstone region of the Zambezi as a model to explore the complex interactions between natural resources, local people, NGO’s, government agencies, tourism providers, resource managers and tourists.
+We will focus our discussions on livelihoods, conservation, livelihood change and nature-based tourism in the context of sustainable development.

 Tentative course schedule

 May 20 Arrive in Livingstone Zambia.
 Check into the Kaazmein Lodge; Meet our Zambian cohort; Driving tour of the city.

 May 21 Orientation to Livingstone Area; Livingstone Museum; Livingstone area background; Bird counts on the Zambezi River